Particle production in a hybrid approach for a beam energy scan of Au+Au/Pb+Pb collisions between $\sqrt{s_\mathrm{NN}}$ = 4.3 GeV and $\sqrt{s_\mathrm{NN}}$ = 200.0 GeV: Model Description

 \subsection{\smsh hadron resonance gas equation of state}

 As described in Sec.~\ref{sec:vhlle}, the equation of state of the hadron gas corresponding to the degrees of freedom in the afterburner evolution is an essential ingredient for the creation of the freezeout hypersurface of the hydrodynamic stage.
 Otherwise, quantum number conservation in the particlization process is impossible.
 The equation of state of the hadron gas made up of the \smsh degrees of freedom is thus briefly described in the following. \\ The equation of state (EoS) generally provides a mapping of the thermodynamic quantities energy density $e$, net baryon density $n_\mathrm{B}$, net charge density $n_\mathrm{Q}$ and net strangeness density $n_\mathrm{S}$ to the temperature $T$, the pressure $p$, the baryon chemical potential $\mu_\mathrm{B}$, the charge chemical potential $\mu_\mathrm{Q}$, and the strange chemical potential $\mu_\mathrm{S}$.
 For heavy-ion collisions however, the net strangeness density can be approximated as \mbox{$n_\mathrm{S} = 0$ fm$^{-3}$}.
-We thus neglect the explicit dependence on the net strangeness density, such that the \smsh equation of state presented herein provides the mapping:
+We thus neglect the explicit dependence on the net strangeness density.
+Whereas the hydrodynamic code is capable of evolving the strangeness current, in the present study $n_S=0$ is set in the initial state for the hydrodynamical stage.
+As such, local net strangeness is zero in the hydrodynamical as well as the particlization stage, which is consistent with the hadrnoic equation of state employed.
+Hence, the \smsh equation of state presented herein provides the mapping:

 This mapping follows from the properties of the underlying gas of hadrons and can be determined by solving the set of coupled equations

 assuming an ideal Boltzmann gas within the grand-canonical ensemble \cite{Oliinychenko:2016vkg}.
 The solutions of Eqs.~(\ref{eq:EoS_equations}) can numerically be obtained with a root solver algorithm.
 Unfortunately however, this solver is highly-sensitive to the choice of the initial approximation and might thus fail to converge.
 This is particularly problematic at low energy densities, where the gas is loosely populated, and close to the kinematic thresholds\footnote{The kinematic thresholds for $n_\mathrm{B}$ and $n_\mathrm{Q}$ are defined from the composition of the gas, i.e. its lightest baryon and its lightest charged particle.
 In the case of the \smsh hadron resonance gas, the lightest baryon is the (anti-)proton with $m_\mathrm{p, \bar{p}} = 0.938$ GeV and the lightest charged particle is the pion with $m_\mathrm{\pi} = 0.138$ GeV.
 The kinematically accessible region is thus restricted to $e \geq m_\mathrm{p} \ |n_\mathrm{B}|$ and $e \geq m_\pi \ |n_\mathrm{Q}|$.}.
 The \smsh equation of state presented herein is thus accurate for high energy densities as well as low baryon and charge densities, else it constitutes an approximation.
 The latter is obtained from a combination of (i) variation of the grid size within the solver algorithm, (ii) variation of the initial approximations, and (iii) interpolations and extrapolations of the previously obtained solver results, where suitable.
 The resulting equation of state, ranging from $e$ = 0.01 GeV/fm$^3$ up to $e$ = 1.0 GeV/fm$^3$, and accounting for all hadronic degrees of the \smsh hadron resonance gas, is available in tabularized format under \cite{eos_github}.
 For validation purposes, the \smsh equation of state at vanishing net baryon, net electric charge and net strangeness densities is compared to lattice QCD results obtained in 2+1-flavour QCD \cite{Bazavov:2014pvz} in Fig.~\ref{fig:EoS_Lattice}.